-Long before they started making some of the best digital cameras on the market, FujiFilm had a long and distinguished reputation for some of the best films on the market.
+Long before they started making some of the best digital cameras on the market, Fujifilm had a long and distinguished reputation for some of the best films on the market.

-It’s worth emphasizing if you’re doing it in Lightroom, these aren’t the same as filters or presets that you can buy that are intended to replicate certain films.
+It’s worth emphasizing if you’re doing it in Lightroom Classic, these aren’t the same as filters or presets that you can buy that are intended to replicate certain films.
 While those have their place, these are different–they’re camera profiles that are handled quite differently in Lightroom.
 Unlike presets, camera profiles don’t alter any of the sliders in your develop settings, so you still have free rein over adjusting them however you want (or applying presets as well, for that matter).
-They’re also not the same things as color management color profiles (and the Adobe Standard I refer to below isn’t the same things as AdobeRGB).
+They’re also not the same things as color management color profiles (and the Adobe Standard I refer to below isn’t the same thing as AdobeRGB).

 Here are some side-by-side comparisons of what each of the camera profiles looks like compared to the baseline Adobe Standard camera profile that’s applied by default.
 As you can see, sometimes the difference is subtle.